cazyw/shakespeare-quotes/README.md

 $ npm test
 ```

-This section is a work in progress as I develop more thorough testing practices.
-Still need to add testing for React front-end.
+To do: testing for React front-end.

 ## Discussion

 The idea for this project came about because I participate in a worldwide twitter event each Sunday - `#ShakespeareSunday`.
 Started by [@HollowCrownFans](https://twitter.com/HollowCrownFans?lang=en), every Sunday users around the world tweet Shakespeare quotes that follow a particular theme (e.g. light and dark).

-I thought it'd be fun to build an online collection of Shakespeare quotes so I could save the quotes I'd selected each week and tag them with keywords.
+I thought it'd be fun to build an online collection of Shakespeare quotes I use.
 And it'd be a cool way for me to learn and put into practice Node, Express, APIs, databases (MongoDB), React, forms and testing!

 ### Setup and Environment

-I've been integrating more features/frameworks (e.g. mongoDB and React in this case).
-A new step for me in this project was to add a `config.js` file that included different settings for production (Heroku), development (locally) and testing (for testing).
+New frameworks used in this project include mongoDB and React.
+I also added a `config.js` file that included different settings for production (Heroku), development (locally) and testing (for testing).
 This was particularly important as I wanted my test cases to run against a test database and not the local development database.

 Initially I had used Webpack to build my final `.js` file however once I looked more into React, I decided to use the `create-react-app` package which black-boxes the transpiling and compiling of React (webapck and babel configuration).

 I also used ESLint in this project and am getting to know some of the settings and configuration options.
-I learnt that `&` runs scripts concurrently and `&&` runs them sequentially.

 ### Server